 It is very important that you never forget the fact that you will be a visitor, a guest, in another culture and another country.
 And that the children most probably never will leave Thailand.
 This said, you understand that many things will be done in the Thai way.
 This way might not always be your cup of tea – deal with it.
 The children we take care of must primarily function in the Thai society.
 It is therefore important to humbly listen to the Thai staff and their opinions on how to raise children.

-For the time being, volunteers work 5-6 days per week, nine hours per day following a schedule.
+For the time being, volunteers work 5-6 days per week, about eight hours per day following a schedule.
 We work our shifts alone but the shifts overlap in order for us to give the children as much time and attention as possible.
-Additionally, there is some “stand-by shifts” when we normally do not work but have to be present at Barnhem.
+Additionally, there is night shifts and some stand-by shifts, when we normally do not work but have to be present at Barnhem.
 Working hours and workload naturally vary according to the number of volunteers at that time.
 Being a volunteer means that you have to be flexible with your working hours since these may change with little or no prior notice.
 If something important comes up you will be called in even if you are not scheduled to work.
 For instance you might have to spend the night at the hospital, on a mattress, should a child become ill.
 And this on a night you had planned to something completely different.

-The volunteers go by moped to the different schools.
-You will have to spend about 4 dollars a week on gasoline.
-The mopeds are provided by Barnhem and can also be used during your free time unless another volunteer/staff member on his/her work shift needs them.
+The volunteers have to go to the different schools by themselves You have to rent your own vehicle.
+If you rent a moped, you will have to spend about 4 dollars a week on gasoline.
 The school furthest away from Barnhem is approx. 3 km away.

-As volunteer you stay for free at Barnhem with breakfast, lunch and dinner included.
+As volunteer you stay for free at Barnhem with breakfast and dinner included.
 The food is very healthy, sometimes spicy and always Thai-style.
 We can and will not make any exceptions because of special diets, allergies or such.
 The food is made with the children’s best in focus.
 If you want to buy your own food, you should calculate minimum 35-60 Bath per meal.
 The rooms, that are of Thai standard and similar to the ones the children live in, are shared with other volunteers.
-Thai standard means that you have a fan, mosquito net and cold running water.
-The toilet, in which you do not throw any paper, is flushed manually with a bucket of water.
+Thai standard means that you sleep on a madrass on the floor, have a fan, mosquito net and cold running water.

 16 consecutive weeks is the absolute minimum.
 It is incredibly important that you and the children have time to get to know and trust each other.
 The same is true between the employees and the volunteers.
 With respect to the children and the other volunteers, the length of stay agreed upon is conclusive.